 One of the primary challenges in app retention is the umpteen choices available to a user.
 For every Uber app, there’s a Lyft, and for every Tinder, there’s a Hinge.
 New product users can ultimately be thought of as “strangers.”
 It’s crucial that, when these strangers open your app for the first time, they are met with a good first impression.

 A frictionless app onboarding process is analogous to a warm welcome or a strong handshake.
-In fact, when users are onboard effectively, their lifetime value increases upwards of 500%.
+In fact, when users are onboarded effectively, their lifetime value increases upwards of 500%.
 An app that requires too many steps to sign up, has too many information fields, or possesses confusing features and functions will cause disgruntled users to abandon it.

 Signing up can often be a barrier to app adoption, so the process should be fast and easy.
-When an app user is first asked to log in or create an account, steps should be reduced to the bare minimum and multiple registration options should be made available if necessary.
+When an app user is first asked to login or create an account, steps should be reduced to the bare minimum and multiple registration options should be made available if necessary.
 Giving users the option to sign in through existing social media accounts like Facebook, Twitter, or Google is an effective way of easing the sign-in process and even building user trust.
-Postponing the sign-up process to a later stage in the app is also a good strategy to improve the initial experience.
+Postponing the sign up process to a later stage in the app is also a good strategy to improve the initial experience.

 The process of describing an app’s key features should be equally simple.
-By showing users how to complete the desired task by utilizing callouts and highlighting key buttons, users can quickly and effectively understand how to navigate the app.
+By showing users how to complete a desired task by utilizing callouts and highlighting key buttons, users can quickly and effectively understand how to navigate the app.
 Teaching through action exposes gestures and actions needed in the app experience and eliminates confusion and the boredom of reading text-heavy instructions and explanations.
 Progress indicators, demonstrating how far along the user is in the onboarding process, should also be used to provide a sense of movement and build-up.

 Furthermore, many apps require data access or messaging permissions in order to provide the user with the best experience and value.
 Studies show that 60% of users say they have chosen not to install an app after discovering how much personal information the app asked for.
 Therefore, to avoid making users jumpy, apps should only ask for the essential permissions up front and nothing else with a quick line explaining exactly why such access is crucial.

 Good app onboarding means trimming the fat and creating a streamlined and quick process.
-When done poorly, users may fail to understand how the app functions, grow frustrated and possibly abandon the app for good.
+When done poorly, users may fail to understand how the app functions, grow frustrated, and possibly abandon the app for good.
 Efficient, to-the-point app onboarding provides users with a solid first impression and ultimately leads to better retention rates.

 A user’s device is like a valuable piece of real estate, and push notifications serve to remind users of an app’s existence.
 Through targeting messaged-based behavioral data and preferences, push notifications encourage usage and boost retention rates anywhere from 56% to 180%.